Carlosc23/new-project-template/README.md

 # Instructions

-`makefile` contains the recipe to re-run the entire analysis in this repository.
+`Makefile` contains the recipe to re-run the entire analysis in this repository.

 To rerun the entire analysis, from command line, type `make all` and press